Peaks and Pods’ Environmental Policy

 All our pods contain high-quality kitchenettes, which include efficient A+ rated fridges.
 The pods have fully insulted walls and floors and they are so energy efficient that they are suitable for year-round use.
 Pods have curtains and blackout blinds for added efficiency.

 Keeping it Clean

-All our cleaning products are environmentally friendly, and we leave our high quality eco-products for guests to use to keep their pods clean during their stay.
+Our cleaning products are environmentally friendly, wherever possible, and we leave our high quality eco-products for guests to keep their pods clean during their stay.
 We make bulk orders for cleaning products to cut down the number of road miles we travel.
-The washing machine for the Peaks and Pods ‘Little Laundry’ runs on an ‘eco’ setting and we use and sell eco-friendly washing powder.
+The washing machine for the Peaks and Pods ‘Little Laundry’ runs on an ‘eco’ setting and we provide eco-friendly laundry detergent and fabric conditioner.

 We provide recycling bins next to The Hub and ask our guests to sort their waste before they leave Peaks and Pods.
 We support Craven District Council’s ‘Cleaner Craven’ initiative, which encourages residents to recycle plastic, tins and cans, paper and cardboard, glass, aerosols and cartons.
 We also take waste paper and cardboard to a drop-off point in Settle run by local charity The Friends of Settle Swimming Pool.
 In 2015, around 361 tonnes of waste was packed into seven skips a month, generating £21,000 for the pool.

 Two of our pods have hot tubs on the patio.
 We use environmentally-friendly air source heat pumps to warm the water in the hot tubs.
 The pumps, which use surrounding warm air, can provide up to 5.5kWh each using a 1.1kWh electric supply.
 Our electricity is produced, whenever possible, by our renewable energy sources.
 The hot tub water is de-chlorinated before being emptied.